 - Russia/India/China Global Immersion Course: May 2 – 16, 2020

 Global Immersion Experiences are available to graduate students in the Wake Forest University School of Business.
 First and second year students in working professional programs (WPP) are permitted to apply for participation in any of the Global Immersion Experiences, with preference given to second year students.
 Space is limited, on a first come basis, and all travel groups will be capped at a number that optimizes student learning.
 Students applying for any program must be in good academic standing and are required to submit the following items for consideration:

-- Asia and Nicaragua Courses: $700 nonrefundable deposit – due at time of application via check or Deac Account
+- Russia/India/China and Cuba Courses: $700 nonrefundable deposit – due at time of application via check or Deac Account

 Professional Code of Conduct

 The time abroad is to be treated the same as a business trip.
 Students are expected to exude consummate professionalism at all times.
 Students will practice timeliness and punctuality, dress appropriately for the environment, communicate with thoughtful and considerate language, prepare in a thorough manner, and comport themselves with honor and integrity at all times.
 Behaviors to the contrary – including tardiness, loud or disorderly behavior in hotels, drunkenness, sleeping or being otherwise disengaged during meetings will be frowned upon and have the potential to adversely affect students’ grades.
 We hope to promote students’ development as world citizens and global business travelers; as such the Global Immersion Experience should be undertaken as a serious academic and professional development endeavor.

 Financial Aid & Assistance

 Limited scholarships are available to students who demonstrate academic merit and financial need.